 The carrier route accuracy standard is a means of ensuring that the carrier route code correctly matches the delivery address information.
 For the purposes of this standard, address means a specific address associated with a specific carrier route code.
-Addresses used on pieces claiming certain prices under 6.2.2 that are subject to the carrier route accuracy standard must meet these requirements:
+Addresses used on pieces claiming certain prices under 6.2.1d that are subject to the carrier route accuracy standard must meet these requirements:

 - a.
-Each address and associated carrier route code used on the mailpieces in a mailing must be updated within 90 days before the mailing date with one of the USPS-approved methods in 3.8.2. - b.
-Each individual address in the mailing is subject to the carrier route accuracy standard. - c.
-If the carrier route code (and accuracy) of an address used on a mailpiece in a carrier route mailing at one class of mail and price is updated with an approved method, the same address may be used during the following 90 days to meet the carrier route accuracy standard required for mailing at any other class of mail and price.
+Each address and associated carrier route code used on the mailpieces in a mailing must be updated within 90 days before the mailing date with one of the USPS-approved methods in 6.2.2. - b.
+Each individual address in the mailing is subject to the carrier route accuracy standard.

+- c.
+If the carrier route code (and accuracy) of an address used on a mailpiece in a carrier route mailing at one class of mail and price is updated with an approved method, the same address may be used during the following 90 days to meet the carrier route accuracy standard required for mailing at any other class of mail and price. - d.
+Except for mail bearing a simplified address, addresses used on pieces claiming Standard Mail Enhanced Carrier Route prices, regardless of any required surcharge, must meet the carrier route accuracy standard.